Summer in the garden

-Whether gentle and relaxing, or energetic and invigorating, enjoy the warm weather and make lasting memories at this wonderful Tudor manor house with its rare terraced gardens and early medieval landscape.
+Enjoy the warmer weather and make lasting memories at this wonderful historic manor house with its rare 18th century terraced gardens in an early medieval landscape.

 Take a relaxing walk around the garden.
 See the flower beds full of beautiful blooms and the lower terraces flourishing with fruit and vegetables.

-As you continue towards the lion gates there's plenty to see in the vegetable garden: sweet peas, strawberries, many different potatoe varieties and more.
-The fruit and vegetables grown here will be used by our restaurant as soon as they're ripe.
-Any surpus is left on one of the honesty benches for you to take home, for a small donation.
+As you continue towards the lion gates there's plenty to see in the fruit and vegetable garden: Beans, Beetroot and show-standard Sweet Peas, as well as Strawberries, Rhubarb and lots more.
+Some of the crops grown here will be used in the tea-room when they're ripe.
+Any surplus is left on the honesty benches for you to take home, for a small donation.

 Want a longer walk?
-Why not branch out into the parkland and have a stroll in the open space.
-Look out for the ridges and furrows: features of medieval farming, and lumps and bumps which may hide medieval archaeology.
+Why not branch out into the parkland?
+Look out for the ridges and furrows: features of medieval farming, as well as lumps and bumps which may hide medieval archaeology.
 Please be wary of livestock and shut any gates you use.

 Looking after nature

 Here we plant for nature and wildlife, as well as for visitors.
-We select plants which we know our insects and birds will love so look out for plenty of bees, butterflies and birds.
+We choose nectar-rich plants to encourage our insect life, so look out for plenty of bees and butterflies.

-We also have wildlife refuges which the public behind the scenes which provide fantastic places for growing biodeversity and habitats for creatures of all types.
+We have wildlife homes and refuges behind the scenes, which provide fantastic places for growing biodiversity and habitats for creatures of all types.
 Read about our Medieval Stewpond restoration here.

 Shaped by history